 - tax_description: The description of the generated transaction

 3. Post your transaction: Product A > Bank

-4. Now each time you record a transaction for selling Product A the Tax Bot detects the tax_rate property, calculates the amount of tax and records another transaction for that amount to the Output tax account.
+4. Now each time you record a transaction for selling Product A the Tax Bot detects the tax_included_rate property, calculates the amount of tax included in the original price and records another transaction for that amount to the Output tax account.

 You manufacture Product A from the Materials A and Materials B. On Product sales register 7.25% Sales Tax and on the Materials purchases you register respectively 7.25% and 8.5%.

 Create an Output tax (liability) account.

 Create a Product A (incoming) account and insert the properties:

 - Set the tax_description to the Product A account.

 - Set the tax_included_rate to the Product A account.